arvados/lightning-server-legacy/experimental/abram/Documentation/0-Overview.md

     gccgccgccgccgccgccgccgcgactttttatccccagccgccgcggct
     ttttgcccccaccccgccgcggcttTCTGCCCAGCCCCCGTCGCCGCGG

-Where 'CTTTTTGCCCGCTCAGGCTTTTGC' is the 'start' or 'left' tag and 'TCTGCCCAGCCCCCGTCGCCGCGG' is the 'end' or 'right' tag.
+Where `CTTTTTGCCCGCTCAGGCTTTTGC` is the 'start' or 'left' tag and `TCTGCCCAGCCCCCGTCGCCGCGG` is the 'end' or 'right' tag.

 A tile sequence must be at least 250 base pairs long.